manticoresoftware/docker/README.md

 Manticore Search is a powerful free open source search engine with a focus on low latency and high throughput full-text search and high volume stream filtering.
 It helps thousands of companies from small to large, such as Craigslist, to search and filter petabytes of text data on a single or hundreds of nodes, do stream full-text filtering, add auto-complete, spell correction, more-like-this, faceting and other search-related technologies to their sites.

-The default configuration includes a sample Real-Time index and listens on the default ports ( `9306` to connect with a MySQL client, `9308` - to connect via HTTP and `9312` - to connect via a binary protocol).
+The default configuration includes a sample Real-Time index and listens on the default ports:
+  * `9306` for connections from a MySQL client
+  * `9308` for connections via HTTP
+  * `9312` for connections via a binary protocol (e.g. in case you run a cluster)

 The image comes with libraries for easy indexing data from MySQL, PostgreSQL XML and CSV files.